Google Professional Cloud Architect

-After less than a week from achieving the Google Associate Cloud Engineer certification, I took the Google Professional Cloud Architect exam.
+After having renewed the Google Associate Cloud Engineer certification, it was the moment to renew the Google Professional Cloud Architect certification as well.

 Since I wanted to keep Windows on my laptop for the smallest amount of time possible, I decided to book the Professional Cloud Architect exam the day after the Associate Cloud Engineer one.

 On the exam day (18th of August), having had experience the previous day, I ensured to set up everything correctly.
 As I did the previous day, I decided to use my Lenovo Bluetooth Laser Mouse.
 The exam started without any hiccups at 15:00.
 At around 15:30, I moved the mouse wheel to the left, triggering a “back” signal, equivalent to press the “back” button in a browser.
 Kryterion Sentinel decided that the proper way to handle such a signal was to interrupt the exam.
 I tried to call the Kriterion call centers, but a recorded voice informed me that the fastest way to access their customer care was via chat.
 I opened a chat with their support and got put in a queue of about 20 people.
 After 40 minutes, I managed to chat with a support representative, and they managed to schedule a new exam session for me a couple of minutes later (16:15).

 Trying to re-start the exam at 16:15, it failed without a clear error, if not that the exam was “in progress” and at the same time “suspended”.
 I started a new chat session with their support.
 Another 20ish people in front of me, another 40 minutes of waiting.
 When I managed to speak with their operator, they informed me that everything seemed ok, so they agreed to reschedule my exam session.
 I asked to do so the following day at 15:00 since, by that time, it was already after 17:00.